Local Arts Grants

-Is your Morris County arts non-profit organization interested in receiving a grant from Morris Arts?
-Is your Morris County non-profit organization seeking funding for an arts project?
+Is your Morris County organization interested in receiving a grant from Morris Arts?
+Is your Morris County organization seeking funding for an arts project?

 Local Arts Grant funding is available for Morris County organizations that provide the community with arts events that are artistically excellent, provide public benefit, and are accessible to the public.
 Morris Arts offers General Operating Support (GOS) Grants for arts organizations and Special Project Support (SPS) Grants for other types of organizations that have significant arts programs.
 New and emerging organizations are eligible to apply for a Mini Grant.
 Applications are reviewed by an independent panel and funding awarded on a yearly basis.